Sandy Hook Elementary School shooting: Education

-Early living and his developmental and mental health problems
+Early living, developmental and mental health problems

 Lanza was born and partially raised in Kingston, New Hampshire, about 7 mi southwest of Exeter, 30 mi east of Manchester, and 50 mi north of Boston.
 While living in New Hampshire at the time, Lanza exhibited developmental challenges before the age of three.
 These included communication and sensory difficulties, socialization delays, and repetitive behaviors.
 He was seen by the New Hampshire Birth to Three intervention program and referred to special education preschool services.
 Once at elementary school, he was diagnosed with a sensory-integration disorder.
 The sensory-processing disorder does not have official status by the medical community as a formal diagnosis but is a common characteristic of autism.
-His anxiety affected his ability to attend school and in 8th grade he was placed on "homebound" status, which is reserved for children who are too disabled, even with supports and accommodations, to attend school.
+His anxiety affected his ability to attend school and in 8th grade, he was placed on "homebound" status, which is reserved for children who are too disabled, even with supports and accommodations, to attend school.

 When he was 13, Lanza was diagnosed with Asperger syndrome by a psychiatrist, Paul Fox.
 When he was 14, his parents took him to Yale University's Child Study Center, where he was also diagnosed with obsessive-compulsive disorder (OCD).
 He frequently washed his hands and changed his socks 20 times a day, to the point where his mother did three loads of laundry a day.
 He also sometimes went through a box of tissues in a day because he could not touch a doorknob with his bare hand.